 This section of the screen allows you to choose whether to display only current documents or whether future or previous documents should be displayed.

 Only documents which are currently valid will be displayed.

-Only documents which have an end date in the past will be displayed along with documents which have a start date in the future.
+Repealed documents which have an end date in the past will be displayed along with documents which have a start date in the future.

 These cannot be relied on as a statement of the current position but may be useful for research or historical purposes.